-JOHANNESBURG – The rand oscillated during Friday’s European session, remaining at the mercy of external sentiment according to NKC Research.
+JOHANNESBURG – The rand strengthened yesterday again dropping below the R14.8/$ mark according to NKC Research.

 South African bourse

-The JSE All Share (+0.99 percent) ended on the front foot during Friday’s session thanks to gains in large financial stocks.
-In the overall emerging market sphere, the MSCI Emerging Market Index (-0.09 percent) traded lower.
+The JSE All Share (-1.20 percent) ended deep in the red yesterday, following losses in large financial (-2.25 percent) and industrial (-1.47 percent) stocks.
+In the overall emerging market sphere, the MSCI Emerging Market Index (-0.23 percent) traded in negative territory.

 Brent crude oil

-The Brent oil price traded little changed on Friday as demand concerns, and surging coronavirus cases kept a lid on gains.
-At close of local trade, benchmark Brent crude futures quoted 0.05% weaker at $42.27pb.
-Crude prices were lower during Asian trade this morning.
+The Brent oil price traded softer yesterday, amid concerns about the market’s recovery after Opec+ lowered its demand growth forecast for this year.
+At the close of local trade, benchmark Brent crude futures quoted 1.07 percent lower at $63.77pb.
+Crude prices traded weaker during Asian trade this morning.

 BUSINESS REPORT ONLINE